Tired, Sluggish, or Having a Hard Time Losing Weight? Here’s What Your Doctor Might Not Be Telling You

 5. Soda.
 Packed with chemicals, fructose, and oftentimes caffeine, drinking soda can promote inflammation in the body and lead to nutrient deficiencies.
 What’s more, pathogenic bacteria feast on these sugars, often causing weight gain, depression, and possible reproductive and organ issues down the road.

 Instead: Try Body Ecology’s probiotic liquids for their immune-boosting and adrenal-nourishing properties.
 To make a new “soda,” once again, we have a great solution.
-Pour a small amount of your favorite fermented liquid into a glass.
-Add sparkling mineral water and Stevia to taste.
+Pour a small amount of a fermented liquid into a glass.
+Add sparkling mineral water and a healthy sugar alternative to taste.
 If you are a parent or a grandparent, please introduce your own little ones to this refreshing alternative.
 Then watch their health and their behavior change for the better.

 6. Drugs.
 Any substance that has a physiological effect on the body such as over-the-counter medications, prescription drugs, or recreational drugs depletes the adrenals.